Alanine Aminotransferase (ALT)

-ALT is often used to monitor the treatment of persons who have liver disease, to see if the treatment is working, and may be ordered either by itself or along with other tests for this purpose.
+ALT is often used to monitor the treatment of liver disease, to see if the treatment is working, and may be ordered either by itself or along with other tests for this purpose.

 When is it ordered?

-ALT may be ordered as part of a comprehensive metabolic panel when a person has a routine health examination.
+ALT may be ordered as part of a comprehensive metabolic panel when you have a routine health examination.